andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 12 - OpenID.md

 	OAuth2 essentially is a way we request access token from Authorization server, then we use access token to talk to backend server.
 It is focus on Authorization process.

 	However, OpenID is kind of authentication protocol.
 It is just used for authenticating user without touching any resources.
-Anyone got access token via OpenID cannot access any resources at all.
+Although anyone got access token via OpenID can be authenticated but not authorized - user cannot access any resources at all.
 The user is just authenticated (logged in).
 The user has to ask additional access token in order to access any resources later on.

 1. OAuth2 is very general but OpenID is specific in authenticating